Homebuyers, sellers 'waiting and watching' for market to steady | CBC News

 Sellers holding off, too

-"The one thing that I would note that's really interesting — probably even more interesting for me than the low level of sales — is the incredibly low level of new listings coming to market, and we're seeing that in metros really across the country."
+"The one thing that I would note that's really interesting — probably even more interesting for me than the low level of sales — is the incredibly low level of new listings coming to market, and we're seeing that in [metropolitan areas] really across the country."

 Ignoring that local anomaly, Rabidoux said the general trend appears to indicate prospective sellers who would have jumped in with both feet are holding off, hoping the market will rebound as quickly as it did after recent six-month downturns.